Shubham-kumawat/learn-Javascript-/README.md

 1.Users can enter a number to generate a hollow pyramid pattern.

-2.The pattern is displayed in a structured format using the <pre> tag.

-3.A clear button allows users to reset the input and output.
+2.A clear button allows users to reset the input and output.

-4.The UI is styled using CSS to provide a smooth and interactive user experience.
+3.The UI is styled using CSS to provide a smooth and interactive user experience.

 # Code Workflow